 What if the amounts on my 1098-T are not correct?

-For example, a payment towards Spring 2016 tuition that was processed in December of 2015 would reflect on the 2015-year 1098T.
-Also, the 1098T reports payments of qualified tuition, which will not likely match the exact value of payments that you made to FSU.
+For example, a payment towards Spring 2020 tuition that was processed in December of 2019 would reflect on the 2019-year 1098T.
+Also, the 1098T reports payments of qualified tuition, which excludes transportation and health fees and will not likely match the exact value of payments that you made to FSU.

-Qualified tuition, as defined by the IRS, includes most of the mandatory per-credit hour fees assessed for taking classes at FSU.
+Qualified tuition and related expenses, as defined by the IRS, includes tuition and most of the mandatory per-credit hour fees assessed for taking classes at FSU.
 However, the IRS excludes payments for housing, dining, book payments and even the Health and Transportation fees that are part of the mandatory per-credit cost of taking classes at FSU.
-For a breakdown of the mandatory tuition fees see our Tuition page at http://controller.vpfa.fsu.edu/student-business/tuition.
+For a breakdown of the mandatory tuition fees see our Tuition page.